dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 ```

 In order to receive any events, a client must connect to the channel's
 SSE endpoint.
-This requires that a client first creates a
+This requires that a client first create a
 channel.

 A POST request to the `events/channels` (`/api/v1/events/channels`)